Alex Collins (American football): Seattle Seahawks (second stint)

-On November 4, 2020, Collins was signed to the Seattle Seahawks' practice squad.
-He was elevated to the active roster on November 7, 2020, November 14, 2020, and January 2, 2021, for the team's weeks 9, 10, and 17 games against the Buffalo Bills, Los Angeles Rams, and San Francisco 49ers, and reverted to the practice squad after each game.
-He scored a touchdown against the Los Angeles Rams.
-Against the San Francisco 49ers, he ran the ball for 29 yards on five carries, including a game-sealing eight-yard touchdown run with less than two minutes left.
+On November 4, 2020, Collins was signed to the Seahawks' practice squad.
+He was elevated to the active roster on November 7, 2020, November 14, 2020, and January 2, 2021, for the team's weeks 9, 10, and 17 games against the Bills, Rams, and 49ers, and reverted to the practice squad after each game.
+He scored a touchdown against the Rams.
+Against the 49ers, he ran the ball for 29 yards on five carries, including a game-sealing eight-yard touchdown run with less than two minutes left.
 He was elevated again for the team's Wild Card Round game against the Rams, and reverted to the practice squad again following the game.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Collins re-signed with the team on February 24, 2021.
 In the 2021 season, Collins finished with 108 carries for 411 rushing yards and two rushing touchdowns to go along with nine receptions for 87 receiving yards.
 He started six games.

 Memphis Showboats

 On January 14, 2023, Collins signed with the Memphis Showboats of the United States Football League (USFL).
+On April 29, 2023, in a game against the Houston Gamblers, he threw a touchdown pass.
+Collins was placed on the team's injured reserve list on May 4.

+Death

+Collins was killed in a traffic collision in Lauderdale Lakes, Florida, on the evening of August 13, 2023, when the motorcycle that he was riding crashed into the rear passenger side of an SUV at high speed.
+He was pronounced dead at the scene, and it was later reported that he likely died instantly.